 As you can see, it’s easy to distribute, comment on and update documents within the Confluence space, even with a large group of people.
 This is a big help for projects carried out by a medium-sized software house, as well as for managing a large, global corporation.

-It’s worth noting that working with Confluence is extremely simple.
+It’s worth noting that working with a tool like Confluence is extremely simple.
 The program resembles a typical text editor (image below), so even inexperienced users will find their way around it very quickly.
 At the same time, we have everything we need for work – for example, Confluence pages can be formatted: you can use headings, underline or bold important words, create tables and numbered lists.

 Another great tool, often used in the IT world, but applicable everywhere, where various tasks are carried out, is the Jira software.
 It allows you to visualize and manage the workflow based on the well-known Kanban methodology.
 Everything that is important is clearly visualized in the form of tiles on a dashboard.
 It’s a pretty handy tool by itself, but using Jira and Confluence together is an even better option.